 The Raleigh Historic Village authentically captures the spirit of Raleigh fishermen during the booming years of the legendary Newfoundland fishery (circa 1940′s – 1950′s).

 Situated along rugged ocean scenery, these quaintly red fishing rooms provide rustic bunkhouse accommodations, heated by wood stove and equipped with comfy home-made quilts.

-A shared kitchen for a ‘mug’ up or ‘yarn’ (a colloquial Newfoundland term for chat) is provided and outhouses are located on site.
+Additionally, a shared kitchen for a ‘mug’ up or ‘yarn’ (a colloquial Newfoundland term for chat) is provided.
+Outhouses are located on site.

 Back on land, you can attend traditional Newfoundland craft classes such as the art of rug hooking.
 Additional experiential opportunities include mending nets, splitting fish and oar making.